MaxHalleran/tweeter/README.md

 ## Devlog

+v0.8.0 - Tweeter now uses a database (MongoDB) to store tweets and preserve them while offline.

 v0.1.1 - Tweeter compose button is ~functional.
 Tweets seem to be getting stuck 'in the pipe' and I will need to revisit the refetching of tweets.

 v0.1.0 - Tweeter is functional, user is able to tweet, the tweet feed updates automatically on submission and input is parsed of html elements.
 There is a noticeable lag when submitting tweets that I believe is added on purpose by the built in submission delay function.